-In this article Asia Options interviews the interviewers.
+In this article, Asia Options interviews the interviewers.
 We bring you the insights of the bright new generation of Australians who have taken risks and made the leap to become a journalist in Indonesia.
-Our inspiring interview subjects include Meghan Downes (ANU) who interned as a Jakarta Post journalist (JPJ), and Erin Mcmahon (La Trobe University) who interned as a Jakarta Globe journalist (JGJ).
+Our inspiring interview subjects include Meghan Downes (ANU) who interned as a Jakarta Post journalist (JPJ) and Erin Mcmahon (La Trobe University) who interned as a Jakarta Globe journalist (JGJ).

 1. What made you decide to apply for the JP?

 MD: I thought it would be a great opportunity to get an inside perspective on Jakarta’s media industry, work with interesting people, and develop skills in journalism.
-I’m currently doing my PhD research in the field of Indonesian media and popular culture, so I felt theinternship would provide invaluable background experience for my broader research project.
+I’m currently doing my PhD research in the field of Indonesian media and popular culture, so I felt the internship would provide invaluable background experience for my broader research project.

-EM: The main reason I went for the JG job was because I wanted to stay on in Indonesia for a significant amount of time.
+EM: The main reason I went for the JG job was that I wanted to stay on in Indonesia for a significant amount of time.
 I have a background in print journalism and JG was just starting up around that time, so it just lined up nicely.

 2. How did you apply?
 What kinds of tips do you have for applying?

-MD: To apply, I emailed the editors directly, introducing myself and explaining that I was interested in undertaking a 3 month internship.
+MD: To apply, I emailed the editors directly, introducing myself and explaining that I was interested in undertaking a 3-month internship.
 I included my CV and a cover letter.
 They responded straight away, and took me on, which was great!

-While I was there, I also met some other interns who had come to the JP through official programs like the ACICIS (Australian Consortium for In Country Indonesian Studies) internship program.
+While I was there, I also met some other interns who had come to the JP through official programs like the ACICIS (Australian Consortium for In-Country Indonesian Studies) internship program.
 So, there are many ways to apply.
 Going through a program is good if you are relatively new to Indonesia, as they can help you with accommodation and visas.
 However, because I was already living in Indonesia at the time, approaching the JP independently suited me best.